Onavo: Responses

 Facebook initially responded by claiming that Facebook Research did not violate Apple's developer license agreement, and denied that the program was intended to bypass the rules that banned Onavo Protect from the iOS App Store, nor was intended to replace Onavo.
 Facebook later announced that it would discontinue the Facebook Research program on iOS.
 Facebook Research remains available for Android devices.

 On January 30, 2019, Apple revoked Facebook's Enterprise Developer Program certificates, which caused all of the company's internal iOS apps (including beta versions of its public software, as well as internal apps relating to Facebook's workplace) to become inoperable.
 Apple's public relations team stated that "Facebook has been using their membership to distribute a data-collecting app to consumers, which is a clear breach of their agreement with Apple", and that the certificates were revoked "to protect our users and their data".
 Apple reinstated the certificates on January 31.

 Of particular concern was that users as young as 13 were allowed to participate in the program.
 Connecticut Senator Richard Blumenthal criticized Facebook Research, stating "wiretapping teens is not research, and it should never be permissible.
 This is yet another astonishing example of Facebook’s complete disregard for data privacy and eagerness to engage in anti-competitive behavior."
 Massachusetts Senator Ed Markey announced that he would introduce a bill to strengthen the Children's Online Privacy Protection Act (COPPA), and said that it "is inherently manipulative to offer teens money in exchange for their personal information when younger users don’t have a clear understanding how much data they're handing over and how sensitive it is."
 Virginia Senator Mark Warner published an open letter to Mark Zuckerberg, in which he declared that he was "working on legislation to require individualized, informed consent in all instances of behavioral and market research conducted by large platforms on users".

 Facebook Study

-After discontinuing Onavo Protect and Facebook Research, Facebook released a market research app named Facebook Study (also known as Study or Study from Facebook) on June 11, 2019.
-Access to Study is restricted to Facebook users who are at least 18 years old and have responded to a targeted advertisement for the app.
-Addressing concerns with previous incarnations of the research app, Study does not use a VPN or a root certificate to conduct its data collection.
-Study pays its participants through PayPal.
+After discontinuing Onavo Protect and Facebook Research, Facebook released yet another market research app named Facebook Study (also known as Study or Study from Facebook) on June 11, 2019.
+According to the company, Study is restricted to Facebook users who are at least 18 years old and does not use a VPN or a root certificate to conduct its data collection.
+Study participants are paid through PayPal.

+Litigation

+In 2020, a class-action lawsuit was filed on behalf of Facebook users, alleging that the company "exploited the rich data it deceptively extracted from its users to identify nascent competitors and then 'acquire, copy, or kill' these firms".